Its-Rolo/unitils/README.md

 unitils is a simple/minimal program that allows you as a student to easily view your class schedule.
 It is designed to run solely in the terminal and utilizes arguments to refine what you want it to display.
-Setup for unitils should be completed via the config.conf file, as well as any other customizations you may want.
+Setup for unitils should be completed via the unitils.conf file, as well as any other customizations you may want.

 ## Installation